Important Information About COVID-19 READ MORE

 If you're trying to balance your income and expenses, you may be wondering why we recommend this step.
 Sure, it may cost you several hundred dollars to use a real estate photographer to capture your listing imagery—but it tends to be well worth the investment.

 Professional photographers who focus on Baltimore-area real estate know how to highlight the beautiful aspects of your rental with shots that maximize the available space.
 Plus, they know how to help the best features of your Baltimore property stand out!
-A professional will work closely with you to determine what’s best for your unique needs.

-• A professional knows how to capture important details that help the space to seem functional and less personal.
+A professional will work closely with you to determine what's best for your unique needs.
+They also know how to capture important details that help the space to seem functional and less personal.
+Improved space management during shots also makes rooms look bigger because of the angle.

-Hiring a professional photographer also allows you to count on them to know what to do to ensure each photo is beautiful while still maintaining an accurate representation of the space.
+As a result of high-quality imagery and a compelling rental property listing, you'll gain applicants from well-lit photos that make the space more inviting, especially with natural light.
+Hiring a professional photographer also allows you to count on them to know how to ensure each photo is beautiful while maintaining an accurate representation of the space.

-If you don’t want to hire a photographer, there are other things you can do to improve your Baltimore City listing.
-It is always a good idea to invest some time into this process, either on your own or with professional Maryland property management services.
+If you don't want to hire a photographer, there are other things you can do to improve your Baltimore City listing.
+It is always a good idea to invest some time into this process, either on your own or with professional Maryland rental management services.

 Capture Enough Photos

 Take photos of most of the rooms or all of the rooms.
 This should include bathrooms, the kitchen, bedrooms, the living room, and the exterior.
+While capturing every nook and cranny is unnecessary, be thorough and present the full home for the best chance of generating more interest.

-Get Lighting Right
+Get the Lighting Right

-Always light the photos well.
 Whenever possible, use natural light since it is the most attractive option for the eye.
-You don’t want to have a dark interior that looks dingy—or like you ignore maintenance requests!
-These kinds of photos send the wrong signal to prospective applicants—and make tenant placement even harder.
+You don't want to have a dark interior that looks dingy—or like you ignore maintenance requests!
+Dark photos send the wrong signal to prospective applicants—and make tenant placement even harder.

 Capture Upgrades

-Be sure to take photos of the upgrades to the property you have made.
-If you installed new tile or a beautiful new kitchen countertop, be sure those items stand out as desirable elements of your Baltimore rental homes.
+For example, if you installed new tile or a beautiful new kitchen countertop, be sure those items stand out as desirable elements of your Baltimore rental homes.

 Be Professional

-Invest in the right gear.
+If you choose to take your own photos, invest in the right gear.
 That means having the proper camera, lenses, and tripod to create accurate and beautifully clear photos.
 You may be able to rent photo equipment if you can't afford this kind of investment up front.

-No one wants to see the interior of a toilet.
-Most people don’t want to see the dirty floor either.
-Be sure the photos you share are appealing in all ways.
-If you've got uncut grass outside or areas that need work, address these before you take a single shot.
-You want to make every image to be impressive.
+Most potential residents don't want to see the dirty floor either.
+Be sure the photos you share are appealing throughout every detail.
+For example, if the grass needs a trim or the floor needs cleaning, address these issues before you take the shot.
+You want every image to be impressive.

 Do Showings After Cleaning and Staging

-Whenever possible, make sure you have already done all of the work to ready the location.
+Whenever possible, make sure you have already done all of the work to ready the location before showing the home.
 That means cleaning the carpeting, handling the painting, and tackling the dirty areas before an applicant ever steps through the door.
-Most people want to be able to see themselves living in the space they are visiting.

-Skip the 'Weird' Angles
+Skip the Weird Angles

-You also don’t want to spend too much time climbing on couches or ladders to get a special angle.
 Experiment with your shots a little to see which angles benefit from eye level, slightly above eye level, or closer to the floor.
 Remember, give people the feeling that they are walking through the space as if they will be living there!

-Hire a Maryland Property Management Company Instead!
+Hire a Maryland Property Management Company for Better Listing Photos

 Not only can a full-service property management company handle the listing process for you, but we can also handle the day-to-day care of your rental.
 Let us help you save time and frustration when renting your Baltimore-area rental property!